muritane/coordination-architecture/topological_independence.md

 Topological independence exists when:

-* expectations are recognized as implicit metrics,
+- expectations are recognized as implicit evaluative interfaces,
-* but not allowed to bind execution.
+- but are not allowed to bind execution.

 This often produces resentment because:

-* one party continues to carry expectation load,
+- one party continues to carry expectation load,
-* while the independent actor does not.
+- while the independent actor does not.

+The asymmetry is structural, not interpersonal.

 ---

 ## Relationship to Authority Insertion

-Authority insertion depends on:
+Authority insertion relies on:

-* narrative acceptance,
+- narrative acceptance,
-* expectation binding,
+- expectation binding,
-* and reinterpretation power.
+- reinterpretation power.

 Topological independence disables authority insertion by:

-* refusing retroactive evaluation,
+- refusing retroactive evaluation,
-* demanding invariant specification,
+- requiring invariant specification,
-* and declining unexposed redesign claims.
+- declining redesign claims without exposure.

-Authority insertion collapses immediately when narrative acceptance is withdrawn.
+When narrative acceptance is withdrawn, authority insertion collapses immediately.

 ---

-## Preconditions for Topological Independence
+## Preconditions for Coherent Topological Independence

-Topological independence is coherent only if:
+Topological independence is viable only if:

-* refusal is executable without catastrophic loss,
+- refusal is executable without catastrophic loss,
-* access to critical resources is not narrative-gated,
+- access to critical resources is not narrative-gated,
-* the actor accepts social friction as a cost,
+- social friction is accepted as a cost,
-* and alternative coordination paths exist.
+- alternative coordination paths exist.

 Absent these, apparent independence is illusory.